finger-bone/xun-fei-datawhale-translation/notes/task1.md

 Teacher forcing means to use the answer token as the input token in the next time slice when generating the output sequence.
 This is to help the model to learn the correct translation sequence faster.
 When doing actual generation, the ratio should be set to zero, so that the model can generate the sequence on its own.

 This code uses bert tokenizer, so the beginning of sentence is actually `cls` token, whereas the end of sentence is `sep` token.
+Please note that these special tokens have special usage in the bert model, but we only treat them as `bos` and `eos` here.

 ### Padding